 kirloskar electric company ltd share price Management discussions

-Global Economic Outlook
+Global Economy Outlook

 Industry outlook

 Our Company being one of leading manufacturer of Electrical Capital goods such as AC Motors, Generators, DC Machines, Transformers and switchgears depends on the expansion, fresh CAPEX investment and infrastructure projects for growth and to sustain the same.
 With India poised to be fastest developing country we expect expansion and investments in core sectors like steel, cement, coal, water, irrigation, hydro carbon, electric mobility, renewable energy including the solar and banking in the country.
-Your Company caters its products to all these sectors and this growth is expected to have its impact on the increased demand for manufactured goods of the Company.
+Your Company caters its products to all these sectors and this growth is expected to have its impact on the increased demand for electric manufactured goods of the Company.

 Opportunities

-Your Company is one of the foremost manufacturers of Motors for Electric cars.
+Your Company is one of the foremost manufacturers of Motors for Electric vehicles.
 India is well poised to register multifold growth in electric mobility space.
 As per various surveys, the number of electrical vehicles on road will grow from 3 million to 125 million by 2030.
 Huge growth is expected for electrical vehicles in India which will see increase in demand for Motors.
 Further we see a sustained growth for all energy efficient products including Motors, Transformers etc.,

 Threats